 The REI Camp Dome 2 Tent is an amazingly good value for only $99.
-With two doors and durable aluminum tent poles, it’s a perfect entry level camping or backpacking tent that combines comfort, ease of use, and durability for multiple years of use.
-If you’ve been looking for a inexpensive tent for campground or basecamp camping, boy scout 50 milers, fishing and hunting trips, or music festivals, the Camp Dome 2 is head and shoulders better than the cheap camping tents you find at big box stores.
+With two doors and durable aluminum tent poles, it’s a perfect entry-level camping or backpacking tent that combines comfort, ease of use, and durability for multiple years of use.
+If you’ve been looking for an inexpensive tent for campground or basecamp camping, boy scout 50 milers, fishing and hunting trips, or music festivals, the Camp Dome 2 is head and shoulders better than the cheap camping tents you find at big box stores.

 Specs at a Glance